4 Enjoyable Ways to Hit your Daily 10k Step Count

 For bonus fun, get dressed up in your favourite exercise gear to score that aesthetic shot for instagram, to let the world know you climbed a hill and achieved your 10k steps for the day!

 At the risk of burning through your wallets, window shopping does in fact help us clear our 10k steps faster than we realise.
 Since we are no longer confined to online shopping, stretch your legs and pump some money into the Singapore economy by doing a few laps around your heartland malls or in town.

 3. Walk your errands instead of running them

 Swap out your 2-3-stop bus rides and change into your exercise outfit to trek to your nearest supermarket or post office to “walk” your errands instead of “running” them.
 You kill two birds with one stone and also give yourself a break from sitting in front of the computer all day.
 It works wonders for any muscle aches and posture problems.

 4. Take the stairs for an extra lift

 Perhaps the most challenging of all the ideas: Choose to take the stairs back home instead of using the lift.
 Doing so will not only add to your step count but also provide more toning action for your glutes, thighs and calves.
 The higher the level you stay on, the luckier you are in getting your heart rate up!

-If you are still keen on pushing yourself more and fuelling healthier fitness goals, this article might help: 3 Simple Steps to Build Muscles and Have a Healthier Lifestyle
+If you are still keen on pushing yourself and achieve new fitness goals, this article might provide some tips to kickstart your journey: 3 Simple Steps to Build Muscles and Have a Healthier Lifestyle